 Head of Solar

-Jenny Chase launched the Solar Insight Service in early 2006 and has led it ever since.
+Jenny Chase launched the Solar Service in early 2006 and has led it ever since.
 She covers demand, supply, price, technology, investment and trends for photovoltaic and solar thermal electricity generation, and has analysts on three continents with backup from BNEF’s international resources.
-Jenny holds a BA in Physical Sciences and an MSci in Physics from the University of Cambridge, England.
+Jenny holds a BA in Physical Sciences and an MSc in Physics from the University of Cambridge, England.

 • Energy developments in Asia